 What has been your greatest success story during your evaluation career?

-What has been your greatest struggle in evaluating grants?

 Can you describe a situation where you and the program staff were at odds on how to proceed and how you handled the situation?

 Describe how you work with the program staff and constituents.